nsacyber/HIRS/README.md

 Packages used for installation can be found on the [release page](https://github.com/nsacyber/HIRS/releases).

 ### Installing the HIRS ACA
-There are several options for installing the HIRS ACA
+There are several options for installing the HIRS ACA:

 An ACA Docker image is automatically created for each release.
-To run the ACA container using docker
+To run the ACA container using docker:

 ```
 docker run --name=aca -p 8443:8443 ghcr.io/nsacyber/hirs/aca:latest
 ```
-To install the ACA on a Redhat or Rocky Linux download the latest rpm from the [release page](https://github.com/nsacyber/HIRS/releases) then run the command
+To install the ACA on a Redhat or Rocky Linux download the latest rpm from the [release page](https://github.com/nsacyber/HIRS/releases) then run the command:

 ```
-sudo dnf install HIRS_AttestationCA*.rpm.
+sudo dnf install HIRS_AttestationCA*.rpm
 ```

-To install the ACA on a Ubuntu Linux download the latest rpm from the [release page](https://github.com/nsacyber/HIRS/releases) then run the command
+To install the ACA on a Ubuntu Linux download the latest rpm from the [release page](https://github.com/nsacyber/HIRS/releases) then run the command:

 ```
-sudo apt-get install HIRS_AttestationCA*.deb.
+sudo apt-get install HIRS_AttestationCA*.deb
 ```

 ### Installing the HIRS_Provisioner.NET

-To install the HIRS_Provisioner.NET on a Redhat or Rocky Linux download the latest rpm package from the [release page](https://github.com/nsacyber/HIRS/releases) then open a terminal and run the command
+To install the HIRS_Provisioner.NET on a Redhat or Rocky Linux download the latest rpm package from the [release page](https://github.com/nsacyber/HIRS/releases) then open a terminal and run the command:

 ```
 sudo dnf install HIRS_Provisioner.NET.*.rpm
 ```

-To install the HIRS_Provisioner.NET on Ubuntu Linux download the latest deb package from the [release page](https://github.com/nsacyber/HIRS/releases) then open a terminal and run the command
+To install the HIRS_Provisioner.NET on Ubuntu Linux download the latest deb package from the [release page](https://github.com/nsacyber/HIRS/releases) then open a terminal and run the command:

 ```
 sudo apt-get install HIRS_Provisioner.NET.*.deb
 ```

-To install the HIRS_Provisioner.NET on Windows download the latest msi package from the [release page](https://github.com/nsacyber/HIRS/releases) then open a powershell windows as an administrator then run the command
+To install the HIRS_Provisioner.NET on Windows download the latest msi package from the [release page](https://github.com/nsacyber/HIRS/releases) then open a powershell windows as an administrator then run the command:

 ```
 msiexec /package HIRS_Provisioner.NET.*.msi /quiet